GospelTrust/kairos-th-513/docs/content/_week-03/session-07.md

  “God presented Christ as a sacrifice of atonement, through the shedding of his blood— to be received by faith.
 He did this to demonstrate his righteousness, because in his forbearance he had left the sins committed beforehand unpunished” (Rom.
 3:25 NASB).

- “God . . . sen[t] his own Son in the likeness of sinful flesh to be a sin offering.
+ “God …sen[t] his own Son in the likeness of sinful flesh to be a sin offering.
 And so he condemned sin in the flesh, 4 in order that the righteous requirement of the law might be fully met in us (Rom.
 8:3b-4a).

 2. What is God’s righteous requirement?